 - Welcome to Night Vale straddles the line between Surreal Humor and this, focusing on news broadcasts from a small town with a terrible and unknowable dog park (where dogs are not allowed), a faceless old woman who lives in your house (yes, yours), a Boy Scout troop with ranks that go up to "Eternal Scout" and whose initiation ceremonies result in dark-eyed children coming to town, and the sheer carnage of Street Cleaning Day.

-- Many SCP Foundation pieces use this; the objects are often extremely strange (some are even surreal without being particularly horrific) and the way the "reports" are written gives you a feeling that, even though you have some information, you have no way of knowing exactly what these things are all about.
+- Many SCP Foundation pieces use this; the objects are often extremely strange (some are even surreal without being particularly horrific) and the way the clinical, detached nature of each article gives you a feeling that, even though you have some information, you have no way of knowing exactly what these things are all about.
+A few specific examples include SCP-1782, SCP-1425, SCP-2030, and Bees.

 - The collective animation project Hopital Brut (French for "Gross Hospital") has something to do with horrific experiments at the eponymous hospital, including lobotomies that entail the complete obliteration of the rest of the head.
 It's best not viewed by the faint of heart or the sound of mind.

-- Adventure Time drifts into this sometimes, particularly the episode "No One Can Hear You" where a deer is depicted with human hands.
+- It drifts into this sometimes, particularly the episode "No One Can Hear You" where a deer is depicted with human hands.

 - To say nothing of the Nightosphere, which is more or less a cute animated version of Bosch's hell.

-- Powerpuff Girls exhibits this whenever Him shows up.
+- The Powerpuff Girls exhibits this whenever Him (a crossdresser Humanoid Abomination) shows up.

 - Hallucinogenic drugs.
 Ones that are poorly prepared or spiked can cause horrifying hallucinations.
 Notable examples include: